rapid7/metasploit-framework/documentation/modules/post/hardware/zigbee/zstumbler.md

   **DEVICE**

-  Zigbee Device ID.
-Defaults to the target device that is specified via the target command or if one device is presented when runnign 'supported_devices' it will use that device.
+  ZigBee Device ID.
+Defaults to the target device that is specified via the target command or if one device is presented when running 'supported_devices' it will use that device.

   **CHANNEL**

-  The Channel to scan.
-This will prevent the stumbler from changing channels.
-Range is 11-25
+  The channel to scan.
+Setting this options will prevent the stumbler from changing channels.
+Range is 11-26, inclusive.
+Default: not set n
   **LOOP**

   How many times to loop over the channels.
 Specifying a -1 will loop forever.
-The default is once.
+Default: 1

   **DELAY**

   The delay in seconds to listen to each channel.
-The default is 2
+Default: 2

 ## Scenarios

-  Scanning channel 11 for other Zigbee devices in the area.
+  Scanning channel 11 for other ZigBee devices in the area.

 ```
 hwbridge > run post/hardware/zigbee/zstumbler channel=11